Ormer

 }

-All basic types can be wrapped in Option:
+All basic types can be wrapped with Option<T> for nullable fields.

 Complete Example